Updated March 20th, 2019

-Getting your start into real estate investing can take some time.
-Unless you already have the property available.
+Getting started in real estate investing can be difficult and time-consuming unless you already have property available.
 If you’re getting ready to buy but don’t want to give up your first home, here’s how to buy a second home and rent the first.

 Why turn my home into a rental?

 There are definitely perks and drawbacks to turning your home into a rental property.
 The most obvious drawbacks are: